akash2101h/DecodeLabs-Internship/decodelabs-project1/README.md

 ---

 ## API Routes
-GET /products - returns all products,
+GET /products - returns all products

-GET /products/{id} - returns a single product by ID, POST /products - creates a new product
+GET /products/{id} - returns a single product by ID

+POST /products - creates a new product

 ## What I learned